sijuswamy/B-Data-Analytics-Workshop-/Session Threads.md

 >**Problem:** National Board of Accreditation (NBA) promotes outcome based education.
 > As the first step towards this, each course faculty is supposed to fix the target of CO attainment level.
 >  Suppose you are a first year faculty.
-You are directed to set your courses' target CO attainment level.
+You are directed to fix your courses' target CO attainment level.
 >   How will you do this?